 Aug.
-24 - Sept.
-4 Professional Development Days Students Not in Atlendance Sept.
-7 All Schools Closed Labor Day Sept.
-8 First Day for Students Oct.
-16 Professional Development Day Students Not in Atlendance Oct.
-27 End of Quarter 1 Oct.
-28 Records Day Students Not in Atlendance Nov.
-3 Professional Development Day Students Not in Atlendance Nov.
-25 All Schools Closed Compensatory Day for Parent Conferences Nov.
-26-27 All Schools Closed Thanksgiving Recess Dec.
-18 30-Minute Early Release Dec.
-21-Jun.
-1 All Schools Closed Winter Breck Jan.
-15 End of Quarter 2 Jan.
-18 All Schools Closed Martin Luther King Jr. Day
+22 - 23 Professional Development Days Students Not in Attendance

+Aug.
+24 First Day of School for Students

+Sept.
+5 All Schools Closed - Labor Day

+Oct.
+14 Professional Development Day

+Students Not in Attendance

+Oct.
+25 End of Quarter 1

+Oct.
+26 Records Day

+Students Not in Attendance

+Nov.
+8 Professional Development Day

+Students Not in Attendance

+Nov.
+21 - 25 All Schools Closed - Autumn Break

+Nov.
+23 Compensatory Day for Parent Conferences

+Dec.20 30-Minute Early Dismissal

+Dec.
+21 - Jan.
+3 All Schools Closed - Winter Break

 Jan.
+13 End of Quarter 2

+Jan.
+16 All Schools Closed - Dr. Martin Luther King, Jr. Day

+Jan.
+17 Professional Development Day

+Students Not in Attendance

+Jan.
+18 Records Day

+Students Not in Attendance

-19 Records Day Students Not in Attendance Feb.
-3 Professional Development Day Students Not in Atlandance Feb.
-15 All Schools Closed Compensatory Day for Parent Conferences Mar.
-23 End of Quarter 3 Mar.
-24 Records Day Students Not in Attendance Apr.
-1 30-Minute Early Release Арг.
-2-9 All Schools Closed Spring Break May 31 All Schools Closed Memorial Day June 3 Last Day for Students June 4 Records Day Students Not in Attendance
+Feb.
+1 Professional Development Day Students Not in Attendance Feb.
+17 Professional Development Day Students Not in Attendance Feb.
+20 All Schools Closed - Compensatory Day for Parent Conferences Mar.
+8 Professional Development Day Students Not in Attendance Mar.
+24 End of Quarter 3 Mar.
+29 Records Day Students Not in Attendance Apr.
+6 30-Minute Early Dismissal Apr.
+7 - 14 All Schools Closed - Spring Break May 29 June 1 All Schools Closed - Memorial Day Last Day of School for Students June 2 Records Day Students Not in Attendance June 19 All Schools Closed - Juneteenth

-The 2020-2021 Columbus City Schools Academic Calendar is subject to revision due to emergencies created by severe weather, energy problems, or other public calamities that force the cancellation of classes.
+The 2022-2023 Columbus City Schools Academic Calendar is subject to revision due to emergencies created by severe weather, energy problems, or other public calamities that force the cancellation of classes.

-For more information about Columbus City Schools, please download our App, and visit www.ccsoh.us or follow us: f O y
+For more information about Columbus City Schools, please download our App, and visit www.ccsoh.us or follow us: